JunkSpirit/PINN-SAC/README.md

 lng1, lng2, lng3 = multi_lng(["CCO", "ClCCCl", "CCN"], 298.15, [0.3, 0.4])
 ```

-## Installation
+## Installation from Source

-Clone the repository:
+If you want to modify or develop TeNNet-SAC locally, clone the repository and build from source:

 ```bash
 git clone https://github.com/yueyue2299/TeNNet-SAC.git